matijakolaric-com/django-music-publisher/README.rst

 `Walkthrough <https://matijakolaric-com.github.io/django-music-publisher/>`_
 is available in the ``docs`` folder.

-Demo is available, some demo data is provided.
+A emo is available, some demo data is provided.
 There are two versions, the US and the World version:

 * `World Demo <https://dmp.matijakolaric.com/>`_